Viral spread: Americans paying the price for Thanksgiving

 She has had fever and headaches, a runny nose and bloodshot eyes, and in recent days it has become more difficult to breathe and she has been using an inhaler.
 She said she believes she brought the virus home to her daughter and two grandchildren, who live with her and are now ill with what a doctor diagnosed as COVID-19.

 In Philadelphia, a woman in her 20s gathered with 10 relatives on Thanksgiving, though she didn’t feel well the day before.
 She later tested positive for COVID-19.
-Her family started developing symptoms, and seven members tested positive, said Philadelphia Health Commissioner Dr. Thomas Farley.
+Her family started developing symptoms, and seven members tested positive, said Dr. Thomas Farley, Philadelphia's health commissioner.

 The next round of festivities could yield even more cases.
 Wall-to-wall holidays started this week.
 Hanukkah began Thursday evening and ends Dec.
 18, followed by Christmas, Kwanzaa and New Year’s Eve.

 “This is not the time to invite the neighbors over for dinner.
-This is not the time to start having parties," said Arizona State University researcher Dr. Joshua LaBaer.
+This is not the time to start having parties," said Dr. Joshua LaBaer, an Arizona State University researcher.

 In parts of New York state, contact tracers are regularly hearing from the newly infected that they attended Thanksgiving festivities, said Steuben County Public Health Director Darlene Smith.
 Still unknown is how many they will infect and how many eventually will need a bed in intensive care, she said.